FirmoDaniel/A-Better-Puppers/README.md

 * Excercise : Firstly we debunk commonly held beliefs, and provide an interactive guide.
 Utilising Jquery for show/hide, text changes and calculations.
 * Socialsation: Again we utilise cards to organise the four keys to successful socialisation.
 Utilising Jquery for show/hide and text changes.
 * Feeding Guide: Mirroring the Excercise page, we debunk misnomers and provide an interctaive guide.
 Utilising Jquery for show/hide, text changes and calculations.
-* Contact Us : We outline our newsletter benefits and proivide a sign up form with working Email.js.
+* Contact Us : We outline our newsletter benefits and proivide a sign up form with working Email.js, and Modal to verify message sent.
 * Footer : Links provided to fictional social medias.

 ### Features left to implement